PySCeS/pysces-documentation/source/inputfile_doc.rst

 Model keywords
 ~~~~~~~~~~~~~~

-Since PySCeS 0.7 it is now possible to define keywords that
+Since PySCeS 0.7 it is possible to define keywords that
 specify model information.
 Keywords have the general form

 ``<keyword>: <value>``